 Students are required to take 5 additional advanced electives; a partial listing of such courses is given below.
-In addition to this list, other courses offered by departments outside of Biostatistics and Epidemiology may be appropriate advanced electives and may be used as an advanced elective for the PhD program upon receiving approval from the student's academic advisor and the Program Chair.
+In addition to this list, other courses offered by departments outside of the Department of Biostatistics, Epidemiology & Informatics may be appropriate advanced electives and may be used as an advanced elective for the PhD program upon receiving approval from the student's academic advisor and the Program Chair.
 At most one of the five required advanced electives may be a reading course, and only on a topic not offered as a formal course within a year.

+'''

 STAT 530 Probability (1 unit)

+'''